andrew-ware/react-simple-date-picker/README.md

 find all the applicable files within the `src` directory, with all the React components located within the `components` directory.

+Before you begin hacking away, run `npm i` at the root level directory.
+This will get you setup with webpack and the necessary loaders so you can run a dev server and create a build when the time is right.

 ### Scripts
 `npm start` to start a dev server
 `npm run build` to create a production build
 `npm run build-dev` to create a dev build